 Fast facts: Rohingya refugees in Bangladesh

-The U.N.’s High Commissioner for Refugees describes the Rohingya refugee crisis as “the most urgent refugee emergency in the world.”
-Here are the facts you need to know:
+In 2017, the U.N.’s High Commissioner for Refugees described the Rohingya refugee crisis as “the most urgent refugee emergency in the world.”
+Here are facts you need to know:

 - Of more than 900,000 Rohingya refugees in Bangladesh camps and settlements, about 740,000 have arrived since August 2017.